openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

   11. Remove the policy annotation from the CVC and clean up temporary policy and old CV and CVRs.

+  12. If snapshots are present for the given PVC migrate them from old schema to new schema.
+      - Check whether the snapshotClass `csi-cstor-snapshotclass` is installed.
+      - Create equivalent `volumesnapshotcontent` for old `volumesnapshotdata`.
+      - Create equivalent csi `volumesnapshot` for old `volumesnapshot`.
+      - Check whether the `volumesnapshotcontent` and the csi `volumesnapshot` are bound.
+      - Delete the old `volumesnapshot` which should automatically remove corresponding `volumesnapshotdata`.

 ### High Level Design

 #### Phase 1: Migration of SPC to CSPC